thatmariusuu/DaVinci-Resolve-Gaming-Subtitles/README.md

   - `AudioOnly2.xml`: Exports only Audio Track 2 from your timeline
   - `AudioOnly3.xml`: Exports only Audio Track 3 from your timeline
   - `AudioOnly4.xml`: Exports only Audio Track 4 from your timeline

+### 2. The Automated Interview Editor (`Interview Style Speech Timeline Generator.py`)

+This is your starting point.
+This tool is designed for editors working with interview or dialogue-heavy content across multiple audio tracks.

+- **What it does**:
+  - Analyzes multiple audio tracks and automatically creates a multi-camera style edit.
+  - Use **Enhanced Interview Mode** to intelligently fill silent gaps for a seamless conversation.
+  - Exports a new timeline file (`.otio`) that you can use in the next step.
+  - Utilizes the included XML preset files for audio rendering from DaVinci Resolve.

+### 3. The Ultimate Transcription Suite (`whisper subtitles in turns...`)

+Once you have your `.otio` files, this is your all-in-one command center for transcription.

+- **What it does**:
+  - A beautiful GUI to manage your transcription projects.
+  - **Listens to your `.otio` files** and generates highly accurate SRT subtitle files from the speech.
+  - Use the **Professional Transcription Editor** to compare and perfect your transcripts.

+### 4. The Subtitle Importer & Styler (`ResolveSubtitlePro.py`)

+This is the final step, where you bring your subtitles into Resolve and give them a dynamic, professional look.

+- **What it does**:
+  - Imports your SRT files into DaVinci Resolve.
+  - Applies complex logic to create an **entertaining, gaming-video style** presentation for your subtitles.
+  - Uses your favorite **Text+ templates** for maximum customization.
+  - Works seamlessly with the included snap captions templates.

 ## Getting Started 🛠️